nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 298
 00:18:18,728 --> 00:18:21,752
-[SPEAKER_05]: even if you could walk me through what's, you know,
+[SPEAKER_05]: Ethan if you could walk me through what's, you know,

 299
 00:18:21,732 --> 00:18:26,306